bump-sh/cli/README.md

 _If you are looking to use Bump.sh in a continuous integration environment you might be interested by [our Github Action](https://github.com/marketplace/actions/api-documentation-on-bump)._

 > You can download a standalone package directly from the latest
-> Github release assets if you don’t use Node.
+> GitHub release assets if you don’t use Node.
 {: .info}

 ### Global installation